saltyrtc/saltyrtc-meta/Protocol.md

 sending this message.
 The initiator MUST include the *id* field and set its value to the responder's identity the initiator wants to drop.
-Before the message is being sent, the initiator SHALL delete all currently cached information about that responder (such as cookie and sequence number(s)).
+Before the message is being sent, the initiator SHALL delete all currently cached information about that responder (such as cached messages, cookie and sequence number(s)).

 Upon receiving a 'drop-responder' message, the server MUST validate that the messages has been received from an authenticated initiator.